Rare Oak Late 17th C Lantern Clock Case

 (case only - Raynes lantern clock not available)

-A fine posted countwheel bell-striking movement with early anchor escapement conversion for regulation by seconds pendulum, the dial with central rose decorated Arabic numeral alarm disc enveloped by stylised leafy tulip sprays issuing from a three-petal flowerhead positioned just above six o'clock and with finely engraved signature ‘Richard Beck Neere the French, Church Londini Fecit’ to upper margin, with original iron hand within a replaced, earlier, narrow first period chapter ring (possibly by Bowyer c1620) with floating asterisk half hour markers, the standard London Lothbury frame with column turned corner posts beneath armorial foliate pierced frets, vase turned finials and domed bell bearer, the sides with hinged brass doors and the rear with hanging hoop and spurs (originally with balance wheel regulation), complete with pendulum and weight.
+A good, posted countwheel bell-striking movement with early anchor escapement conversion for regulation by seconds pendulum, the dial with central rose decorated Arabic numeral alarm disc enveloped by stylised leafy tulip sprays issuing from a three-petal flowerhead positioned just above six o'clock and with finely engraved signature ‘Richard Beck Neere the French, Church Londini Fecit’ to upper margin, with original iron hand within a replaced, earlier, narrow first period chapter ring (possibly by Bowyer c1620) with floating asterisk half hour markers, the standard London Lothbury frame with column turned corner posts beneath armorial foliate pierced frets, vase turned finials and domed bell bearer, the sides with hinged brass doors and the rear with hanging hoop and spurs (originally with balance wheel regulation), complete with pendulum and weight.

 40cm (15.75ins) high, 15cm (6ins) wide, 19.5cm (7.75ins) deep including spurs.